43. Francis Mettler

 Aliquot Parts: 1 SENE, 2NESE, Base Line: Ohio River Survey Township:

-The 1850 Census shows that Francis was a farmer and that he lived next door to his son-in-law, John Thatcher.
-[Note: Susan Snyder has not located a map showing John's property].
-At the time this census was taken, Francis and his wife had seven children living at home.
+The 1850 Census shows that Francis was a farmer and lived next door to his son-in-law, John Thatcher (#21) , and daughter, Alvina (#22).
+At the time the census was taken, Francis and his wife had seven children living at home.
+The children were aged 4 to 20.
+[Note: Susan Snyder has not located any map that shows John's property].

 On 16 August 1852, Francis purchased

 41.1 additional acres.
-The location of this land is shown at left.
+The location of this land is shown below.
 The

 source of this map is Section Maps with Entrymen on Lands in Hocking